Shada/Imperishabe-Full-Moon/README.md

 The game is taking place on a planet similar to earth, but inhabited by sentient Wolves.

-You are controlling one of the wolves, navigating throu levels by jumping between platforms.
+You are controlling one of the wolves, navigating through levels by jumping between platforms.

 Game engine and all assets are created from scratch.